Analyticity of quasinormal modes in the Kerr and Kerr-de Sitter spacetimes: Introduction

 There is an analogous problem for compact (also called cosmological) Cauchy horizons in vacuum spacetimes.
 A conjecture by Moncrief and Isenberg \cite{MI1983} states that any compact Cauchy horizon in a vacuum spacetime admits a horizon Killing vector field.
 The existence of a horizon Killing vector field in that setting would prove that vacuum spacetimes with compact Cauchy horizons are non-generic, which would support the Strong Cosmic Censorship Conjecture in cosmology.
 During the last decades, Moncrief and Isenberg have made important progress on their conjecture, assuming that the spacetime metric is real analytic \cites{MI1983,IM1985,MI2018}.

 Remarkably, the existence of a horizon Killing vector field does often not even rely on the real analyticity of the spacetime metric.
 Alexakis, Ionescu and Klainerman proved in \cite{AIK2010} (see also \cite{IonescuKlainerman2013}) an analogue of Hawking's theorem, showing the existence of a horizon Killing vector field in a neighbourhood of any bifurcate horizon in \emph{smooth} vacuum spacetimes, as opposed to real analytic.
 This result has been central in their approach to prove uniqueness of subextremal Kerr black holes \cites{AIK2010_2, AIK2014} in the smooth setting.
 For compact Cauchy horizons in smooth vacuum spacetimes, as opposed to real analytic, a horizon Killing vector field has been shown to exist by Petersen in \cite{P2019}, assuming that the surface gravity is a non-zero constant (extending \cites{FRW1999, P2018, PR2018}).
+The assumption on constant surface gravity has recently been shown to be equivalent to a weak non-degeneracy assumption for compact Cauchy horizons in vacuum spacetimes, see \cite{BR2021} and \cite{GM2021}.

 Though the above mentioned results mainly concern vacuum spacetimes without cosmological constant, one expects them to extend to the case of positive cosmological constant and electro-vacuum spacetimes as well (c.f.\ \cite{R2000}).
 In conclusion, studying wave equations close to non-degenerate horizons (bifurcate or constant non-zero surface gravity), one might in quite wide generality be able to pass to modes with respect to the horizon Killing vector field and analyze the (almost) Keldysh type equation they are known to satisfy by the arguments in this paper.